It will only take [est_time] to read this post!

-Then one day, we were doing a focus group in a local Shenzhen pub for our Written Chinese Dictionary app, trying to gather some information about where we can improve (PS.
+Then one day, we were doing a focus group in a local Shenzhen pub, trying to gather some information about where we can improve (PS.
 If you have ideas, please send them!), and a TV news crew happened to be there at the same pub.
 They were filming foreigners in Shenzhen and testing their Chinese language levels.
 When they got to me, we ended up having a relatively long conversation which led to them inviting me the next morning to do a short interview on Shenzhen TV and to try out Chinese calligraphy.
 I was a bit nervous to try it for the first time on camera, but I sucked it up and did it anyway.
 Here’s what happened:

 If you’re in China, you can view it here on Youku.

 In the video, you can see me with the 书法师 (shū fǎ shī) or calligraphy master trying my first attempt at writing with a brush and ink.
 Previously I had done some writing with a pencil on paper, but this was the first time I tried the real thing.
 If you didn’t catch what we were saying in the interview, they asked me questions about my life in China and about issues with foreign women dating Chinese men, kind of off-topic but I guess makes for interesting TV.
 Finally, they turned it over to the calligraphy teacher and he showed me the basics of holding a brush and how to write 我爱深圳 (wǒ ài shēn zhèn) or I love Shenzhen.
 (Which is true!)

 I have made it my New Year’s resolution for 2015 to attend Chinese calligraphy classes with the same ShuFa master each week to learn Chinese calligraphy.
 If you’ve never learned Chinese calligraphy before, learn with me on my journey week by week and find out what Chinese calligraphy is all about and how it can help you learn Chinese.